Let’s Talk About Fret Buzz

 Adjusting the Saddle

 Sometimes frets will buzz because the saddle is too low.
-You will likely be able to see the strings touching or resting on the frets at this point.
+You will no doubt be able to see the strings touching or resting on the frets at this point.
 2/64ths is very low action and anything under that is probably too low.

 A low saddle issue is typically easy to identify, as the buzzing remains constant up and down the neck.
 Try making a saddle adjustment if you notice consistent fret buzz throughout the fretboard.